awsdocs/aws-codedeploy-user-guide/doc_source/reference-cloudformation-templates.md

-# AWS CloudFormation Templates for CodeDeploy Reference<a name="reference-cloudformation-templates"></a>
+# AWS CloudFormation templates for CodeDeploy reference<a name="reference-cloudformation-templates"></a>

 This section introduces the AWS CloudFormation resources, transform, and hook designed to work with CodeDeploy deployments\.
-For a walkthrough of creating a stack update managed by the AWS CloudFormation hook for CodeDeploy, see [Create an Amazon ECS Blue/Green Deployment Through AWS CloudFormation](deployments-create-ecs-cfn.md)
+For a walkthrough of creating a stack update managed by the AWS CloudFormation hook for CodeDeploy, see [Create an Amazon ECS blue/green deployment through AWS CloudFormation](deployments-create-ecs-cfn.md)

 **Note**
 AWS CloudFormation hooks are part of the AWS CloudFormation components for AWS and are different from CodeDeploy lifecycle event hooks\.